To collect, preserve and display artefacts of a medical nature

 The Cotter Medical History Museum maintains 40 static displays in Christchurch’s hospitals, clinics, health centres and laboratories.
 The museum is based at Hillmorton Hospital, sharing a building with the Hereford Centre.
-Volunteers are normally on site
+VISITORS BY APPOINTMENT ONLY – Please contact us.

 The Trust collects historic artefacts, photographs, books and documents relating to all aspects of health care: surgery, medicine, nursing, dentistry, laboratory and administration.